bilal-chughtai/site/src/products.md

 Here are some products I use daily and like.
-There are typically two processes that lead to a product making it's way onto this list:
+Each product got here via one of the two following processes:

 1. Lots of research.
 Buying it.
 Using it.
 Liking it.
 2. Some research.
-Buying and trying many options.
+Buying several options.
+Trying them all.
 Settling on one.
 Using it.
 Liking it.

 Last updated: 27th October 2025